 Finally, exercising vigorously before or after eating can also cause bloat in dogs.

-Conventional Treatment of Dog Bloat
+Conventional Treatment of Bloating in Dogs

 If you suspect your dog is suffering from bloat, don’t waste any time.
 Take him to the vet immediately!

-If volvulus is confirmed, emergency surgery is necessary to reposition the stomach and the spleen, and/or to remove any unhealthy tissues in the stomach and spleen.
+In the case of volvulus, emergency surgery is necessary to reposition the stomach and the spleen, and/or to remove any unhealthy tissues in the stomach and spleen.

 Prevention of Bloating in Dogs